-6. FACTORS AFFECTING PERFORMANCE
+6. FACTORS AFFECTING PERFORMANCE (FAP)

+[For late- or non-submission of elements of coursework, including cases due to illness or other urgent cause, see section 3.6 of the present Conventions.]

-Where a candidate or candidates have made a submission, under Part 13 of the Regulations for Conduct of University Examinations, that unforeseen factors may have had an impact on their performance in an examination, the board will meet to discuss the individual applications and band the seriousness of each application on a scale of 1-3 with 1 indicating minor impact, 2 indicating moderate impact, and 3 indicating very serious impact.
-When reaching this decision, examiners will take into consideration the severity and relevance of the circumstances, and the strength of the evidence.
-Examiners will also note whether all or a subset of papers were affected, being aware that it is possible for circumstances to have different levels of impact on different papers.
-The banding information will be used at Part B of the meeting of the internal examiners at which the raw examination results are reviewed.
-Normally, this FAP meeting will take place after Part A of the meeting of the internal examiners at which the raw examination results are reviewed.
+Where a candidate or candidates have made a submission, under Part 13 of the Regulations for Conduct of University Examinations, that unforeseen factors may have had an impact on their performance in an examination, the moderators will meet to discuss the individual applications and band the seriousness of each application on a scale of 1-3 with 1 indicating minor impact, 2 indicating moderate impact, and 3 indicating very serious impact.

+Normally, this FAP meeting comprises two parts: Part A and Part B. Part A will take place before the meeting of the moderators at which the examination results are reviewed.
+When reaching these decisions on FAP impact level, the moderators will take into consideration the severity and relevance of the circumstances, and the strength of the evidence.
+Moderators will also note whether all or a subset of written papers and/or elements of coursework were affected, being aware that it is possible for circumstances to have different levels of impact on different written papers and elements of coursework.
+The banding information is used at Part B of the FAP meeting: in Part B a candidate's results are discussed in the light of the impact of each FAP and recommendations formulated regarding any action(s) to be taken in respect of each FAP.

 Further information on the procedure is provided in the Policy and Guidance for examiners, Annex C and information for students is provided at www.ox.ac.uk/students/academic/exams/guidance.
-It is very important that a candidate's FAP submission is adequately evidenced and, where appropriate, verified by their college; the University forbids the Board of Examiners from seeking any additional information or evidence.
+It is very important that a candidate's FAP submission is adequately evidenced and, where appropriate, verified by their college; the University forbids the Board of Moderators from seeking any additional information or evidence.